Psychology 041 - Life Span Psychology From Infancy to Old Age » Spring 2022 » Final Exam

 Ted’s schedules are predictable, he adapts easily, he is pleasant, and he responds well to change.
 Which kind of temperament does he have?

-A. difficult child
+A. easy child

 B. placid child